 Click on the ‘shipping tips and estimates’ tab to get a reasonable estimate of the cost.

 I am shipping my film to Cinelab, what is important for me to know?

 Following these tips will help us process your order quickly and efficiently and get it back to you the way you want it.
 First, make sure you fill out the order form completely and all information is clearly legible.
 Package your film in light-safe, taped cans.
 Indicate “FILM- NO XRAY” on the outside of the package.
 Each film can should be labeled indicating 1: Type of film, emulsion number, camera roll # and project title with your name and any special instructions.

 Do you process reversal film?

 Yes, we process reversal for B&W 16mm and Super 8mm films.
-We currently do not offer Ektachrome color reversal processing but we can cross process this type of film as a negative.
+We start running E6 Ektachrome color reversal in May 2018 and we can cross process this type of film as a negative.